AnthonyEsquivel/CivicConnect/README.md

 Project site: https://civic-connect-112.herokuapp.com/

-This is a web application which allows users to create, find, and send email templates to government representatives concerning any topic the like.
+This is a web application which allows users to create, find, and send email templates to government representatives concerning any topic they like.

 Login:
 - You can log in using the 'Log In' button at the top of the page which will allow you to use you google account to sign in to the website.